 Loaded Butter Tarts.
-Traditional, easy-to-make butter tarts with the addition of toasted pecans, chocolate chips, raisins and dried coconut; ultimately decadent.
+Traditional, easy-to-make butter tarts with the addition of toasted pecans, chocolate chips, raisins and dried coconut.
+Ultimately decadent.

 Loaded Butter Tarts

-These Loaded Butter tarts came about partly as the result of a very lively vote and discussion on the Rock Recipes Facebook Page about whether the filling for a proper butter tart should be completely set or a little runny.
-People definitely had strong opinions with 60% of the total votes going for the runnier filling version.
+These Loaded Butter tarts came about partly as the result of a very lively vote and discussion on the Rock Recipes Facebook Page.
+It was about whether the filling for a proper butter tart should be completely set or a little runny.

 Loaded Butter Tarts